silveste/learning-stuff/README.md

 :white_check_mark: [SASS](subjects/sass.md) Goal: Solid understanding to be able to provide immediately solutions to new projects.

+:clock1: [Typescript](subjects/typescript.md) Goal: Solid understanding of typescript language, able to use with frameworks such as react.

 ### Tools, Environments, Servers, Operating systems, Deployment

 :white_check_mark: [Integration Development Environments](subjects/ide.md) Goal: Be able to use it as a tool and to know basic settings such as install plugins and shortcuts.